 A common saying in life is “nothing is for free in this world”.
 Whilst we don’t think that’s strictly true, it definitely could be applied the majority of free bets in the betting industry.
 You will likely need to invest something to get your free bet or at least place a certain number of bets.

-The best way to look at free bets is to see it as more of a top up to your account than simply getting free money.
+The best way to look at free bets is to see it as more of a bonus for your account.
 You will need to put something in, but the bookmaker is willing to make sure that as a reward, you get something back.

 You need to be aware of some of the major rules that these offers often come with.
 The first one is that they are only open to new accounts.
 So, if you don’t have an account with that bookmaker and you register a new one, then you are eligible.
 If you already have an account with that bookmaker then you aren’t going to be eligible.